amirlb/iterated-prisoner-dilemma/README.md

 - The complete history of all games in the tournament
 - Helper methods to analyze interactions between specific players
 - Information about the current round and opponent
+- The LLM service for advanced reasoning and analysis

 Example of a custom strategy: